 The Atari name still carries a lot of cachet with video game fans, given the company's role in creating the home console market – but its last piece of new hardware, 1993's Jaguar, was a massive flop.

 Since then, the Atari brand has changed hands multiple times, emerged from bankruptcy, and been used to market social games and online gambling.

-So will this be an NES Classic-style smash that successfully mines nostalgia, or should we expect another Ouya-esque microconsole bomb that falls well short of expectations?
+So will this be Atari's answer to the NES Classic, or should we expect another Ouya-esque microconsole bomb that falls well short of expectations?
 We can't say for sure at this point, but here's everything we know so far…

 Cut to the chase

 - What is it?
 A new Atari console that plays old games and new ones too.

 - How much will it cost?
 Estimates are between $250-300